cocos/cocos-docs/en/physics/character-controller/index.md

 ## Details

-Normally a character is not a fully simulated physics object when we try to simulate a character, which means it will not exhibit fully physics characteristics.
-This means that when the collision occurs, the force situation of the character controller is different from a dynamic rigidbody.
+Normally a character is not a fully simulated physics object when we try to simulate a character, which means it will not exhibit full physics characteristics.
+This means that when the collision occurs, the force situation of the character controller is different from a dynamic rigid body.
 Simulate the force, or the velocity in the collision callback to implement the fore effect.

 To simulate the full physics effect, please use [Dynamic Rigibody](../physics-rigidbody.md).
-Note that if you attach a rigibody component to the node containing a character controller, this may cause unexpected error which normally we do not recommended.
+Note that if you attach a rigid body component to the node containing a character controller, this may cause unexpected errors which normally we do not recommend.

 There is no physics effect between character controllers, and this feature will be added in the future version.